Gudjon01/Helix-Jump-Replica/README.md

 # Helix Jump Replica
- Made for 30 minute challenge so there will be bugs
+ Made for 30 minutes challenge so there will be bugs